Neuro-Vision Rehabilitation in Bangalore

 These symptoms following any neurological event require specialist assessment.
 Standard optometry is not equipped to evaluate or treat these presentations.

-Referrals come from neurologists, neurosurgeons, occupational therapists, physiotherapists and ophthalmologists at Apollo, Manipal, Fortis, NIMHANS and other Bangalore hospitals.
-We accept direct patient referrals as well.
-If your treating team has not mentioned visual rehabilitation, you can refer yourself.
+Referrals come from neurologists, neurosurgeons, occupational therapists, physiotherapists and ophthalmologists at Bangalore's major hospitals and rehabilitation centres.
+We also accept direct patient referrals - if your treating team has not mentioned visual rehabilitation, you can refer yourself.

 Initial specialist assessment is appropriate 6 to 12 weeks post-event.
 However, many patients who were never referred present months or years after injury.
 Meaningful gains from neuro-vision rehabilitation are achievable well beyond the acute window.